-During the first year of the Landlord Retention and Incentive Program, a total of \$788,500 in incentive payments was disbursed as a result of 1,577 successful lease-ups.
+During the second year of the Landlord Retention and Incentive Program, a total of \$844,500 in incentive payments was disbursed as a result of 1,689 successful lease-ups.
 This exceeded the initial budget of \$600,000 in the activity proposal.
-In addition, 1,541 units housed participants for the first time during this program year, of which 851 units were located in SDHC's Choice and Enterprise communities.
-663 of these units were leased to new participants, with the remaining 188 new units housing existing participants that had moved.
+In addition, 1,607 units housed participants for the first time during this program year, of which 1,095 units were located in SDHC's Choice and Enterprise communities.
+178 of these units were leased to new participants, with the remaining 874 new units housing existing participants that had moved.

-LANDLORD RETENTION AND INCENTIVE PROGRAM Metric Baseline BENCHMARK Оитсоме BENCHMARK ACHIEVED?
-HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase) 0 50 188 Yes HC #7: Households Assisted by Services that Increase Housing Choice Number of households receiving services aimed to increase housing choice (increase) 0 300 1,541 Yes CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$227,340 \$216,540 \$280,836 No CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
-6,315 6,015 5,851 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
-0% 0% 0% Yes
+LANDLORD RETENTION AND INCENTIVE PROGRAM METRIC BASELINE BENCHMARK Ουτςομε BENCHMARK ACHIEVED?
+HC #5: Increase in Resident Mobility Number of households able to move to a better unit and/or neighborhood of opportunity as a result of the activity (increase) 0 50 1,095 Yes HC #7: Households Assisted by Services that Increase Housing Choice Number of households receiving services aimed to increase housing choice (increase) 0 300 1,607 Yes CE #1: Agency Cost Savings Total cost of task in dollars (decrease). \$227,340 \$216,540 \$254,304 No CE #2: Staff Time Savings Total time to complete the task in staff hours (decrease).
+6,315 6,015 5,298 Yes CE #3: Decrease in Error Rate of Task Execution Average error rate in completing a task as a percentage (decrease).
+0% 0% 0.00% Yes

-As a result of the COVID-19 pandemic, a technical amendment was approved to allow for self-inspections in lieu of an annual.
-1,426 self-inspections were performed in the final quarter of 2020 and recorded as annual inspections.
-The use of this temporary modification is resulting in agency cost savings and staff time savings as SDHC's inspectors only have to inspect a property if it meets a threshold for inspection.
-The metrics in place for this activity base the agency cost savings and staff time savings on the number of annual inspections recorded, which disregards self-inspections.
-It is anticipated that as operations eventually return to normal, metrics relating to the inspections will more accurately reflect the state of the activity.
+As a result of the COVID-19 pandemic, a technical amendment was approved to allow for SDHC to conduct self-inspections in lieu of an annual.
+7,064 self-inspections were performed during fiscal year 2021 and recorded as annual inspections.
+The use of this temporary modification is resulting in agency cost savings and staff time savings as SDHC's inspectors only need to physically inspect the property if it meets the threshold for inspection.
+The metrics in place for this activity base the agency cost savings and staff time savings on the number of annual inspections recorded, which disregarding self-inspections.
+It is anticipated that as agency operations eventually return to normal, metrics relating to these savings will more accurately reflect the state of the activity.